souravmohapatra/wlan-packet-analysis/README.md

 The currently added script captures the packet based on the defined monitor mode interface.
-The channel on which capturing takes place is changed every 100ms (configurable).
+The channel on which capturing takes place is changed randomly with a max time of 10 seconds (configurable).

 The script assumes a lot of things about the current netdev state.
 There must be a monitor mode interface and a managed interface